-Long-Term Projections Show Broad-Based Job Opportunities in Northwest OregonJuly 21, 2016
+Long-Term Projections Show Broad-Based Job Opportunities in Northwest OregonMay 11, 2023

-Northwest Oregon is expected to add 7,450 jobs between 2014 and 2024, according to new projections from the Oregon Employment Department for Benton, Clatsop, Columbia, Lincoln, and Tillamook counties.
-This represents a 7 percent increase in employment over 10 years.
+Northwest Oregon is expected to add 12,540 jobs between 2021 and 2031, according to new projections from the Oregon Employment Department for Benton, Clatsop, Columbia, Lincoln, and Tillamook counties.
+This represents a 12% increase in employment over 10 years.
 The anticipated growth stems from private-sector gains of 12,270 jobs (13% growth) and the addition of 1,070 jobs (5% growth) in government.
 The growth rate is due to both the expected recovery of the some jobs lost in 2020 from the Pandemic Recession and from the usual growth associated with our expanding economy and population.

-Between 2014 and 2024, there will be job openings in most occupations.
-In addition to the 8,067 occupational openings from new or expanding businesses, Northwest Oregon employers will also need sufficiently trained workers for the 24,165 openings due to the need to replace those leaving their occupations.
+Between 2021 and 2031 there will be job openings in most occupations in Northwest Oregon.
+In addition to the 12,523 occupational openings from new or expanding businesses, Northwest Oregon employers will also need sufficiently trained workers for 114,938 openings due to the need to replace those leaving their occupations.
 Replacement openings will make up a majority of total job openings in all major occupational groups and usually far outnumber the openings due to growth.
-Construction is the only exception to this rule; the number of growth openings is roughly equal to the number of replacement openings.
+(The 12,523 occupational openings due to growth differs from the 12,540 industry job growth due to rounding.)

-These occupational projections make clear that Northwest Oregon has a service economy.
-Service occupations make up the largest broad group of occupations, and this group is expected to have 44,516 total openings (growth plus replacement) from 2021 to 2031.
+These occupational projections make clear that Northwest Oregon has a service dominated economy.
+Service is usually the largest major group of occupations, and this group is expected to have 44,516 total openings (growth plus replacement) from 2021 to 2031.
 In part this reflects growth of 23% over the 10 years, and in part it reflects high occupational turnover.
 Service occupations – which include jobs as varied as emergency services, pest control workers, and fast food cooks – often pay lower wages and require lower levels of education.

-Other large occupational groups are professional and related occupations, with 28,892 total openings, and sales and office occupations, with 25,887 total openings.
-Management, professional and related occupations, which include web developers, engineers, and lawyers, tend to pay higher wages and require higher levels of education.
+Other large major occupational groups are management, professional and related occupations, with 28,892 total openings, and sales and office occupations, with 25,887 total openings.
+Management, professional and related occupations, which include executives, web developers, engineers, and lawyers, tend to pay higher wages and require higher levels of education.
 The largest single occupation in sales and office occupations is retail salesperson.
 It tends to be a fairly low-paying occupation and has a large occupational turnover.